ibexa/documentation-developer/docs/guide/controllers.md

 `limit` defines how many query results are listed on a page.

+!!! tip

+    See [Content view configuration](#the-content_view-configuration) for details on this configuration.

-Pagination controls are provided in the `pagerfanta` Twig variable:
+Pagination controls are provided in the `pagerfanta` Twig function:

 ``` html+twig hl_lines="4"
 {% for item in items %}